PREPARING YOU FOR GOING HOME

 After you get home

-Depending on the operation/procedure you had, you may experience certain sensations that include pain, nausea, sore throat, muscle pain, or a reduced ability to concentrate.
+Depending on the operation/procedure you had, you may experience certain sensations that include pain, nausea, a sore throat, muscle pain, or a reduced ability to concentrate.
 These are often to be expected, and usually nothing to worry about.

 • Call 111 and take an ambulance to the closest public hospital